nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 - **Module Code**: Unique code identifier for each module
 - **Lecture Name**: Unique name identifier for each lecture
 - **Video Name**: Unique name identifier for each video
+- **Current Working Context**: A specified module code or module code - lecture name pair that allows the navigation system to inject `/mod` or `/lec` prefixes into the user's command.
 - **Timestamp**: A video timestamp set by user in the format of `HH:mm:ss` where `HH` is the number of hours, `mm` is the number of minutes, and `ss` is number of seconds, each integer being 2 digits long

 ## Appendix: Instructions for manual testing